Etiquette Old and New

 (Extracts from Evelina by FANNY BURNEY, 1778.)

 “When the duck and green peas came, we looked at each other in dismay; we had only two-pronged black-handled forks.
-It is true the steel was as bright as silver; but what were we to do?
+It's true the steel was as bright as silver; but what were we to do?
 Miss Matty picked up her peas, one by one, on the point of the prongs much as Aminé ate her grains of rice after her previous feast with the ghoul.
 Miss Pole sighed over her delicate young peas as she left them on one side of her plate untasted; for they would drop between the prongs.
 I looked at my host: the peas were going wholesale into his capacious mouth, shovelled up by his large round-ended knife.
 I saw, I imitated, I survived!
-My friends, in spite of my precedent, could not muster up such enough courage to do an ungenteel thing: and, if Mr. Holbrook had not been so heartily hungry, he would probably have seen that the good peas went away almost untouched.”
+My friends, in spite of my precedent, couldn't muster up such enough courage to do an ungenteel thing: and, if Mr. Holbrook had not been so heartily hungry, he would probably have seen that the good peas went away almost untouched.”

 (Cranford, by E. GASKELL.)